 The vagina is a slightly acidic environment, with a pH of less than 4.5.
-Higher pH levels allow bacteria and yeasts to thrive, and this can result in bacterial and yeast infections.
+Higher pH levels allow bacteria and yeasts to thrive, which can result in bacterial and yeast infections.

 - Most discreet: Stix Vaginal pH Test for Yeast Infections

 - Best for regular use: Nutrablast Feminine pH Test Strips Full Range 1–14

 - Best for pH monitoring: Loyal All My [pH]eels Full Range pH Test Strips

 - Most secure: SEROFlora Feminine pH Test Strips